ianlucas/cs2-inventory-simulator-plugin/README.md

 - Music Kit
   - StatTrak (with increment).
 - Pin
+- Graffiti*

 ### Known Issues

+- *Graffiti requires an equipped graffiti (and will consume it).
 - Updated stickers for an equipped weapon will not be applied until reconnected to the server. ([#13](https://github.com/ianlucas/cs2-inventory-simulator-plugin/issues/13))

 ## Feature Roadmap

 - Select Team
 - Team Intro
-- ⛔ Graffiti - Reversing needed.

 > [!WARNING]
 > Currently, I'm accepting issue reports, but please refrain from opening feature requests or suggestion issues as they will be closed.
 While I may consider your comments, the issue will remain closed.